Should I worry about losing my job if I file a claim?

 Answer

 In my experience, there’s no reason not to get a lawyer—and every reason to be concerned about what could happen if you don’t.
 I see it far too often: injured workers try to handle things on their own, and at first, everything seems fine.
 They’re getting paid, weeks go by, maybe even a couple of months, and they start to wonder, “Why would I hire a lawyer?
 That’s just going to complicate things.”
 But that’s not true.
 You could be getting paid the wrong amount, your claim might not even be officially accepted, and you wouldn’t know it.
 Meanwhile, you’ve been lulled into a false sense of security, thinking everything’s okay.
 Then suddenly, your benefits stop, or you get a notice saying they’re not only terminating your payments, but also denying your claim altogether—saying you were never entitled to benefits in the first place.
 Now you’re dealing with an interruption in your income, a halt to your medical treatment, and scrambling to hire a lawyer—when you could have had one from the beginning.
-A good workers’ compensation lawyer would’ve made sure everything was properly documented and your rights fully secured, so the insurance company couldn’t legally pull the rug out from under you.
-Having legal representation early on can prevent costly mistakes, missed benefits, and unexpected disruptions that could have been avoided entirely.
+A good workers’ compensation lawyer would’ve made sure everything was properly documented and your rights fully secured so the insurance company couldn’t legally pull the rug out from under you.
+Connecting early with experienced Rhode Island workers compensation lawyers can prevent costly mistakes from the start.
+You can also review our denied claim appeal in RI to understand how quickly things can go wrong when a claim isn’t handled correctly.
+Exploring related topics like insurance benefit interruptions or claim denial issues can help you understand potential risks before they escalate.

 Win Your Workers' Comp Case